Richardaeld/Eldridge_Music/TESTING.md

 1. If a discounted merchandise item is displayed without a discount value, recored:
     + The test name, merchandise item name, and a description of the problem.
 1. If a discounted merchandise item is displayed with an incorrect new price, recored:
-    + The test name, merchandise item name, anticipated price, and a description of the problem.
+    + The test name, merchandise item name, anticipated price, actual price, and a description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: